-Avalanche Canada Throttle Decisions Video
+Avalanche Canada: Throttle Decisions Video Series

-There are two types of mountain sledders on this planet: those who choose to educate themselves about avalanches, and those who don’t.
+Avalanche Canada has produced an eight-part avalanche awareness video aimed at mountain sledders, named Throttle Decisions.
+The video series comes in response to the realization that there are two types of mountain sledders on this planet: those who choose to educate themselves about avalanches, and those who don’t.
 Why anyone would choose not to is beyond me, but hey, it’s your world, I’m just living in it.

 If you sled in the mountains, you are also making the choice to expose yourself to certain risks; there is no way to completely remove those risks, but you can reduce them by arming yourself with knowledge and gear.
 Having the gear and no knowledge is useless, and vice versa, but thankfully, you can’t swing a dead cat without hitting a sled specific avalanche course these days.

 Something that is of growing concern is the notion of taking an AST 1 and assuming you have graduated from Avalanche University; you couldn’t be any more wrong.
 In my opinion, AST 1 gives you enough information to realize that your lifelong journey with avalanche education has just begun; Yes, you have been taught how to gather data, but do you know how to apply that data to the terrain you want to ride?
 Kinda.
 Sorta.
 Maybe.
 Three words that shouldn’t be associated with avalanche risk assessment.
 Putting time in on the snow is the only way to gain the experience you need to use the tools you learned in a course to the best of your ability.